duncanmcclean/simple-commerce/docs/kb-articles.md

 ---
-title: KB Articles
+title: Knowledge Base
 table_of_contents: false
 ---

-Here's a collection of short, helpful articles you'll probably find useful at some point.
+A collection of short, helpful articles you'll probably find useful at some point or another:

 ## How to...